There is still a lot of summer left to enjoy!

 Check apple maggot traps; spray trees if needed.

-Perhaps friends and family have had enough zucchini; now it’s time to plant a new crop of fall vegetables!
-Plant cauliflower, broccoli, Brussels sprouts, winter kale, spinach, turnips, and parsnips.
+Perhaps friends and family have had enough zucchini.
+Now it’s time to plant a new crop of fall vegetables such as cauliflower, broccoli, Brussels sprouts, winter kale, spinach, turnips, and parsnips.
 It’s also a great time for a mid-summer planting of peas for fall harvest.
-Stop in soon to see what seeds or starts are available.
+Stop in our garden centers soon to see what seeds or starts are available.

 As space opens up in the vegetable garden later this month, plant winter cover crops to naturally improve your soil.
 We have many to choose from—ask our experts for more information!